Feral pigeon: Description

 Different feather colourations commonly found in feral pigeons.
-From the top, clockwise: blue, white, pied, black, brown.
+From the top left, clockwise: blue, white, pied, black, brown.

 Feral pigeons are essentially the same size and shape as the original, wild rock dove, but often display far greater variation in colour and pattern than their wild ancestors owing to domestic ancestors.
 Their conformity to the wild phenotype's shape and size is considered to be the result of natural selection acting upon the population of now free-living birds, shifting the population closer to the form of their distant, wild ancestor.
 Local selective pressures have been suggested to explain the geographical variation across feral pigeons in the United States.

 The blue-barred pattern which the original wild rock dove displays is generally less common in more urban areas.
 Pigeons feathers have two types of melanin (pigment) - eumelanin and pheomelanin.
 A study of melanin in the feathers of both wild rock and domestic pigeons, of different colouration types and known genetic background, measured the concentration, distribution and proportions of eumelanin and pheomelanin and found that gene mutations affecting the distribution, amounts and proportions of pigments accounted for the greater variation of colouration in domesticated birds than in their wild relations.
 Eumelanin generally causes grey or black colours, while pheomelanin results in a reddish-brown colour.
 Other shades of brown may be produced through different combinations and concentrations of the two colours.
 Urban pigeons tend to have darker plumage than those in more rural areas.
 Darker birds may be better able to store trace metals in their feathers due to their higher concentrations of melanin, which may help mitigate the negative effects of the metals, the concentrations of which are typically higher in urban areas.

 Compared to their wild relatives, feral pigeons are unafraid of humans due to their long history of domestication, and are extremely trusting and tolerant of people.

 The avoidance of mating between related individuals is ordinarily regarded as adaptive since it decreases the likelihood of inbreeding depression in progeny that can be caused by the expression of deleterious recessive alleles.
 However in feral pigeons it was found that despite detectable inbreeding depression, pairwise relatedness between mates was significantly greater than it was between nonmates.
 This suggests that mating with close kin provides inclusive fitness benefits that outweigh the costs of inbreeding depression.